filipsobol/sonda/docs/bundlers/rollup.md

 outline: deep
 ---

-# Analyzing Rollup bundles with Sonda
+# Visualizing Rollup bundles with Sonda

 To analyze and visualize your Rollup bundles, you need to install the Sonda npm package and add the Sonda plugin to your Rollup configuration.